wgu-opensource/osmt/README.md

 ### Run The Container

 1. Run the container and pass the following environment variables to it: ENVIRONMENT, ENVIRONMENT_DOMAIN_NAME, REDIS_URI, MYSQL_DB_URI, ELASTICSEARCH_URI.
-The use of these variables can be references in the [docker entrypoint script](docker/bin/docker_entrypoint.sh):
+The use of these variables can be referenced in the [docker entrypoint script](docker/bin/docker_entrypoint.sh):
 1. Example enviroment variables:
   ```
     ENVIRONMENT=apiserver,review
     ENVIRONMENT_DOMAIN_NAME=<BASE_DOMAIN_NAME>